A British Bailey Bridge near Pont-Farcy in the Bocage Virois

 Made in England in the 1940s, this bridge served an important role during the Battle of Normandy in 1944.
 It had crossed the English Channel in the days following D-Day to form a vital part of the Arromanches artificial harbour (Mulberry 'B').
 There, from June to November 1944, it bridged an obstacle between the articial harbour causeways and the strategic coastal road.
 Between 5,000 and 10,000 tons of British military materiel passed through the harbour every day, crossing this and other Bailey bridges like it throughout Normandy.
 In 1958 our bridge was moved from Arromanches to be reassembled about 60 miles inland where, for 60 years, it bridged the river Vire between Pont-Farcy and Fourneaux, replacing a small metallic lock-keeper's bridge destroyed by the Germans in 1944.

 Sadly, by 2008, no one in the area seemed to remember that they had a neglected historic monument in their midst.
 As far as the local authorities were concerned, this was just an old iron bridge that needed to be replaced.
-The same local community (Pont-Farcy) had already allowed another WWll Bailey bridge at La Grippe to be scrapped unceremoniously in 2002, as well as allowing an equally historic single 'Whale' element of a Mulberry harbour causeway from the artificial harbour at Arromanches (Mulberry 'B') to be lost in 1990, though by 2010/11 this 'lost' Whale had been located and was being restored for re-use as a bridge by Les Amis du Pont Bailey in partnership with the town of Vire.
+[The same local community (Pont-Farcy) had already allowed another WWll Bailey bridge at La Grippe to be scrapped unceremoniously in 2002, as well as allowing an equally historic single 'Whale' element of a Mulberry harbour causeway from the artificial harbour at Arromanches (Mulberry 'B') to be lost in 1990!
+By 2012, however, the 'lost' Whale had been located and had been lent by Les Amis du Pont Bailey to a museum not far from Carentan.]

 Fortunately, the author had studied the Bailey bridge at Fourneaux a couple of years earlier [see images right].
 On many sections of this Bailey bridge were the names of its makers, Dorman Long of Cargo Fleet or British Steel and England, etc., along with dates such as 1942 and 1944.
 Its original grey paintwork (marine camouflage) marks it out as part of the Arromanches Mulberry 'B' Harbour in 1944 where it was indeed located in 1957.